A Guide to Dining in the Federal Bureau of Prisons

 Not surprisingly, many federal prisoners never set foot in a Federal Bureau of Prisons chow hall.
 For those who can afford to do so, eschewing government-issue fare is certainly a viable option.

 Virtually every federal prison offers a commissary, where a variety of foods and sundry items are sold.
-While many prisoners spend their funds on candy bars, potato chips, sodas, and other snacks that the BOP is happy to sell them, it is still possible for inmates to purchase nutritionally sound food products as well.
-Most facilities sell single-serving tuna packets, rice and beans, sandwich meats and cheeses, nuts and other relatively healthy foods.
+While many prisoners spend their funds on candy bars, potato chips, sodas, and other snacks that the BOP is happy to sell, it is still possible for inmates to purchase nutritionally sound food products as well.
+Most facilities sell single-serving tuna packets, rice and beans, sandwich meats and cheeses, nuts, and other relatively healthy foods.
 With the aid of a microwave or hot water supply, resourceful prisoners can dine on homemade pizza, cheesecakes, and other surprisingly tasty fares.
 The quality of prison cooking can vary, but a quick romp across the Internet reveals numerous cookbooks for prisoners available.

 Moreover, there is always a healthy trade in stolen food items, from fresh meats and poultry to fruits and vegetables and baking goods.
 With a tradition of liberal supervision over such matters by Federal Bureau of Prisons staff, there are even plenty of inmates who make a living cooking for others.